fbpx

 3. Saving up for the down payment

 You should be able to decide how much you can save up for the down payment while maintaining your lifestyle.
 You can do this by prioritizing your spending by maintaining a balance between your wants and your needs.
-You do not need to spend a hefty amount on material goods and learn to practice the art of minimalism.
+You do not need to spend a hefty amount on material goods and learn to practice the art of minimalism by decluttering and removing chaos.
 You can also save for the down payment by opting for a side hustle and earn an extra income.
 Before investing in a property, it is crucial to clear all of your credit card payments, so they do not end up piling up.
 You can also save up for the down payment by applying for a government-approved home buyers’ plan.

 4. Deciding the right type of mortgage rate and term